Pie Family and All the Cousins:

 understand the differences and similarities between all the pie family

-members, here are definitions and explanations to many items seen on
+members, here are definitions and explanations to many desserts associated with a pie.

 are several very old-fashioned recipes from historical cookbooks in

 my collection.
-Titles among my favorites old books: “Little Blue
+Titles among my favorite old books: “Little Blue

 Book No. 1179 How to Make Desserts, Pies and Pastries,” “The